The 100 Year History of the Human Resources Department

 1. Employee training and development

 HR teams invest huge amounts of resources in training their staff on new technologies and processes as well as creating frameworks within which to measure and track employee growth in areas central to the company’s success.
-Training is no longer limited to a crash course at the start of employment; it’s an ongoing process that continues throughout the employee lifecycle.
+Training is no longer limited to a crash course at the start of employment; talent development is an ongoing process that continues throughout the employee lifecycle.

 Just as companies compete with other companies for market share, they also compete for talent.
 Similarly, just as a company might look at how a competitor is pricing its products and services to customers or what kind of value-adds they offer to entice consumers, HR departments compare how attractive their organization is to work for relative to competitors in their industry and in the broader labor market.